Condo insurance for owners in BC

 This includes three extra protections:

-- Unit Improvements Coverage
+- Unit improvements coverage

 Have you been making improvements or upgrades to your unit – like installing special lighting or customized closets?
 Don’t worry, they’re covered.

-- Unit Contingency Coverage
+- Unit contingency coverage

 This coverage protects you if your condo corporation’s insurance isn’t enough to take care of damages to your unit, that would normally be its responsibility to repair or replace.